ickerwx/tcpproxy/README.md

 javaxml - Serialization or deserialization of Java objects (needs jython) log - Log data in the module chain.
-Use in addition to general logging (-l/--log). removegzip - Replace gzip in the list of accepted encodings in a HTTP request with booo. replace - Replace text by using regular expressions textdump - Simply print the received data as text
+Use in addition to general logging (-l/--log). removegzip - Replace gzip in the list of accepted encodings in a HTTP request with booo. replace - Replace text on the fly by using regular expressions in files textdump - Simply print the received data as text
 ```
 Tcpproxy.py uses modules to view or modify the intercepted data.
 To see the possibly easiest implementation of a module, have a look at the textdump.py module in the proxymodules directory: